Thermal control of Kerr microresonator soliton comb via an optical sideband

 Figure 1 shows the setup for the thermal control of the microresonator via an optical sideband (detail is shown in Fig. S1(a) in the supplementary material).
 An external-cavity diode laser (ECDL) as a master CW laser oscillating at around 1550 nm is split into two by a 50:50 optical coupler, which are used as a pump (red in Fig. 1) and an auxiliary (blue in Fig. 1) light.
 An optical sideband is generated from the auxiliary light by passing through a dual-parallel Mach-Zehnder modulator (DP-MZM), which is operated in the carrier-suppressed single-sideband (CS-SSB) mode.
 The frequency of the sideband-based (S-B) auxiliary light is separated from that of pump light by $f_m$ ($\sim$ 0 - 2 GHz) (Fig. 1).
 The amplified pump and S-B auxiliary light are coupled into the microresonator through lensed fibers.
 To separate the pump light from the S-B auxiliary light (or vice versa), an optical circulator is used before coupling into the microresonator.
-The loaded Q-factor and the FSR are about $4.8 \times 10^5$ (see Fig. S1(d) in the supplementary material) and 1 THz, respectively.
+Although the pump and S-B auxiliary are coupled from the opposite direction, there is backscattering with a strength of about -15 dB.
+The loaded Q-factor and FSR are about $4.8 \times 10^5$ (see Fig. S1(d) in the supplementary material) and 1 THz, respectively.
 The generation of a soliton comb is confirmed by measuring the optical spectrum by an optical spectrum analyzer (OSA).
-The transient dynamics to generate the soliton comb is observed by monitoring the comb powers both from the pump and the S-B auxiliary light, which requires an optical notch filter to reject the strong residual pump.
+The transient dynamics to generate the soliton comb is observed by monitoring the comb powers both from the pump and S-B auxiliary light, which requires an optical notch filter to reject the strong residual pump.
 The phase noise of the soliton comb is measured via a two-wavelength delayed self-heterodyne interferometer (TWDI) (detail is shown in Fig. S1(b) in the supplementary material) \cite{kuse2017electro, kuse2018photonic}.